 Since taking over the presidency of the ICRC, Mr Maurer has led the organization through a historic budget increase, from 1.1bn CHF in 2011 to over 1.6bn CHF in 2015.

-Elected to the ICRC Assembly in 2017 and ICRC's vice-president from April 2018.
+Elected to the ICRC Assembly in 2017 and ICRC's vice-president since April 2018.

 Gilles Carbonnier was born in 1965.
 He holds a doctorate in economics from the University of Neuchâtel and has worked in three main fields over the past 30 years: development economics, humanitarian action and international trade.